data-mining-UniPI/teaching25/anomaly detection/Anomaly detection.md

 <div class="column">

 **Neighbor statistics**
-I threshold instances which are at least the $i-th$ nearest neighbor of $k$ instances.
+Threshold instances which are at least the $i-th$ nearest neighbor of $k$ instances.

 </div>
 </div>